 On 31 March 2020, the first COVID-19 pandemic was identified in the indigenous state of Asam.
-By 24 May 2021, 89 468 positive COVID 19 cases, including 67 641 recoveries, three migrations and 234 State deaths, were reported by the Assam Government.
-The biggest city, Guwahati, is affected by coronavirus in the state as well as in the North-East.
+The biggest city, Guwahati was also affected by coronavirus in the state along with other districts of the state and other state of the North-East.

-Individuals record the outbreak of COVID-19 Assam in at the NizamuddinMarkaz (Delhi) religious TablighiJamaat congress who did not report back to Assam.
-Of the total COVIDpatients in Assam TablighiJamaat attendants and contacts.
+Individuals record the outbreak of COVID-19 in Assam at the NizamuddinMarkaz (Delhi) religious TablighiJamaat congress who did not report back to Assam.
+Of the total COVIDpatients in Assam - 37 TablighiJamaat attendants and contacts.
 In Assam also COVID-19 takes shooting from the pilgrims in the district of Silchar in Cachar, by bus on 6 May, from Ajmer Sharif Dargah (Rajasthan).
-10 pilgrims tested positive subsequently coronavirus and the others were sent to quarantine in accordance with guidelines.
+10 pilgrims subsequently tested positive for coronavirus and the others were sent to quarantine in accordance with guidelines.
 The state has also seen a rise in the number of COVID-19 incidents, as migrant workers and many people from Assam returned to Assam in other areas of the country.
-When they were quarantined in the respective state quarantine centres, many of them tested positive for coronavirus.
-Also. several COVID-19 warriors have been optimistic in Assam in the battle against coronavirus.
+When they were quarantined in the respective state quarantine centres, many of them positive for tested coronavirus.Also. several COVID-19 warriors have been optimistic in Assam in the battle against coronavirus.
 While several of them recovered later, very few died.
 To date, 3,005 COVID-19 cases have been reported by the Assam Police.
-Of these, 2,274 have recovered, 723 are being treated, and 8 have died of the virus.
-Strict public health steps have been taken in several countries to restrict the spread of this coronavirus disease (COVID-19).
+Of these, 2,274 have recovered, 723 are being treated, and 8 have died of the virus.Strict public health steps have been taken in several countries to restrict the spread of this coronavirus disease (COVID-19).
 Different outbreaks of social isolation and illnesses are linked to psychological distress, including depression and the use of substances.
 This survey aimed to show the effect on the mental health of the people of the State of Assam, India of the COVID-19 pandemic [11].